SublimeText/LaTeXTools/README.markdown

 When working in an ST2 view on a TeX document, `C-l,j` will display the PDF page where the text corresponding to the current cursor position is located; this is called a "forward search".
 The focus remains on ST2; this is useful especially if you set up the ST2 window and the PDF viewer window side by side.

-If you are viewing a PDF file, then hitting `CMD+Shift+Click` in Skim (OSX), or double-clicking in Sumatra (Windows) will bring you to the location in the source tex file corresponding to the PDF text you clicked on.
+If you are viewing a PDF file, then hitting `CMD+Shift+Click` in Skim (OSX), double-clicking in Sumatra (Windows), or hitting `Ctrl+click` in Evince (Linux) will bring you to the location in the source tex file corresponding to the PDF text you clicked on.
 This is called "inverse search".

+To open a PDF file without performing a forward search, use `C-l,v`.
+I'm not sure this is very useful, but the facility is there for now.

 References and Citations
 ------------------------